-- 169. On August 26, 2016, Curtis Yarvin, a well-known conservative blogger who has reportedly advised Steve Bannon, Peter Thiel, and other members of the Trump administration, visited the Google office to have lunch with an employee.
-This triggered a silent alarm, alerting security personnel to escort him off the premises. - 170.
-It was later discovered that other influential conservative personalities, including Alex Jones and Theodore Beale, are also on the same blacklist.
+149. On August 26, 2016, Curtis Yarvin, a well-known conservative blogger who has reportedly advised Steve Bannon, Peter Thiel, and other members of the Trump administration, visited the Google office to have lunch with an employee.
+This triggered a silent alarm, alerting security personnel to escort him off the premises.

-Summary Guest@Google Alert - Possible Unexpected Guest ---------- --

-Physical Security Ticket Type

-Description

-ATTENTION GSOC: An individual with a name matching the Google watchlist is registered in the Guest@Google guest management system: Guest: Curtis Yarvin Host: Visit Date: 2016-08-26 Visit Time: 1:00 pm Location: US-SFO-SPE-4 Address: 345 Spear St., 4th Floor San Francisco CA 94105

-Visit ID: 80B2890DE Please follow protocols based on the prescribed actions for this type of guest.
-Please note this person has a similar name but may not be the actual person on the watchlist.

-You received this message because you are subscribed to the Google Groups "Guest Security" group.

-To unsubscribe from this group and stop receiving emails from it, send an email to guest-sec+unsubscribe@google.com.
+Summary Guest@Google Alert - Possible Unexpected Guest Ticket Type Physical Security Description registered in the G Yarvin Host: C: An individual with a name matching the Google watchlist is suest@Google guest management system: Guest: Curtis Visit Date: 2016-08-26 Visit Time: 1:00 SFO-SPE-4 Address: 345 Spear St., 4th Floor for this type of gue DE Please follow protocols based on the prescribed actions est. Please note this person has a similar name but may be be so on the watchlist. message because you are subscribed to the Google Groups email to guest-sec roup. om this group and stop receiving emails from it, send an +unsubscribe@google.com. up, send email to guest-sec@google.com.

-To post to this group, send email to guest-sec@google.com.

-On or about September 15, 2016, a Google employee asked Google HR if the writers could be removed from the blacklist.
-Google HR refused to help with the request, and instead, reconfigured the internal system so that it was no longer possible to see who was on the blacklist.
+- 150. It was later discovered that other influential conservative personalities, including Alex Jones and Theodore Beale, are also on the same blacklist. - 151.
+On or about September 15, 2016, a Google employee asked HR if the writers could be removed from the blacklist.
+HR refused to help with the request, and instead, reconfigured the internal system so that it was no longer possible to see who was on the blacklist.